Aero-engine makers seek boost from major Airbus China deal

-PARIS (Reuters) - After Airbus’s (AIR.PA) success it was the turn of engine makers to seek a boost from China’s spending power on Tuesday as a major plane order generates lucrative follow-on opportunities.
+PARIS, July 1 (Reuters) - After Airbus’s success it was the turn of engine makers to seek a boost from China’s spending power on Tuesday as a major plane order generates lucrative follow-on opportunities.

-China placed an order for 45 A330 wide-body passenger jets on Tuesday, with plans for a possible further 30 aircraft in a deal worth between $11 billion and $18 billion.
+China placed a order for 45 A330 wide-body passenger jets on Tuesday, with plans for a possible further 30 aircraft in a deal worth between $11 billion and $18 billion.

 The order has now unleashed a battle between engine makers to win contracts with Chinese airlines who may ultimately benefit from the government-managed aircraft purchase, industry sources said on Wednesday.